boostorg/hof/doc/src/returns.md

 Description
 -----------

-On older compilers some operations done in the exressions cannot be properly mangled.
-These macros help provide workarounds for these operations used on these older compilers.
+On older compilers some operations done in the expressions cannot be properly mangled.
+These macros help provide workarounds for these operations on older compilers.

 Synopsis